openstack-archive/tricircle/doc/source/networking-terms.rst

        neutron --os-region-name=CentralRegion router-create --availability-zone-hint RegionOne R1

-Cross OpenStack L2 Network
+Cross Neutron L2 Network
-  - Cross OpenStack L2 Network is a network which can be stretched into more than one OpenStack cloud.
+  - Cross Neutron L2 Network is a network which can be stretched into more than one Neutron servers, these Neutron servers may work in one OpenStack cloud or multiple OpenStack clouds.
-  - Also called cross Neutron L2 network, or cross pod L2 network.
   - Network type could be VLAN, VxLAN, Flat.
-  - During the network creation, if availability-zone-hint is not specified, or specified with availability zone name, or more than one region name, or more than one availability zone name, then the network will be created as cross OpenStack L2 network.
+  - During the network creation, if availability-zone-hint is not specified, or specified with availability zone name, or more than one region name, or more than one availability zone name, then the network will be created as cross Neutron L2 network.
-  - If the default network type to be created is not configured to "local" in central Neutron, then the network will be cross OpenStack L2 network if the network was created without specified provider network type and single region name in availability-zone-hint.
+  - If the default network type to be created is not configured to "local" in central Neutron, then the network will be cross Neutron L2 network if the network was created without specified provider network type and single region name in availability-zone-hint.
-  - For example, cross OpenStack L2 network could be created as follows:
+  - For example, cross Neutron L2 network could be created as follows:

     .. code-block:: console